econoalchemist/Foundation-Passport/08 Passport + Sparrow.md

 ![](assets/sparrow04.png)

 Then Sparrow Wallet will ask you if you want to use a password on this wallet.
 This password is what encrypts your wallet data file on your desktop and it is optional.
 If anyone gains access to your desktop, they could potentially open your wallet data file if it is not password protected.
-In this case, even if someone does open your wallet data file, they would not be able to spend your bitcoin becuase a signature from the Passport would be required to do that.
+In this case, even if someone does open your wallet data file, they would not be able to spend your bitcoin because a signature from the Passport would be required to do that.

  ![](assets/sparrow05.png)